lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 Q2a: Write a SQL query to return the ids and names of genes that were either positively expressed with a significance of at least 2.0, in some experiment.

-To start, query the `genes` and `expression` tables to review the all of the data in each table.
+To start, query the `genes` and `expression` tables to review all of the data in each table.
 Look for a common data columns which can serve as the "join key" in the your query.
 See the diagram below.

 [![Join columns](/1_Files_&_Data/SQL-concept-graphics/join-cols.png)]()
     - TABLES: `expression`, `genes`